GABETROLL/holbertonschool-higher_level_programming/python-hello_world/README.md

 python3 \<exercise file\>
 '''
 2. how to print EXACTLY: _"Programming is like building a multilingual puzzle_ follow by a new line, aka: how to make a string that contains a quote of the same type as the string's start and end quotes in it
-3. how to print an integer and a string together, separated by a space, aka: how to use print's infinite agrument feature that automatically spaces out its arguments, converts them into strings, and prints them
+3. how to print an integer and a string together, separated by a space, aka: how to use an f-string